laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Super Admins and Admins: Can **additionally** access the plugin backend, edit the plugin settings and (un-)install and (de-)activate the LaterPay WordPress plugin.

-= Custom Hooks =
+= Custom hooks =
 To integrate with existing access management systems, we provide several filters which you can hook into.
 These filters allow you to give a user access to content without having to purchase it.
-You can use add_filter( 'laterpay_post_access', your_callback_returning_boolean ) to provide access to a post or page without necessitating a purchase.
+You can use `add_filter( ‘laterpay_post_access’, your_callback_returning_boolean )` to provide access to a post or page without necessitating a purchase.
 This still checks for access with the LaterPay API.
-To disable it for any post or page use add_filter( 'laterpay_access_check_enabled', your_callback_returning_boolean ).
+To disable it for any post or page use `add_filter( ‘laterpay_access_check_enabled’, your_callback_returning_boolean )`.

+= Note to our users =
+The LaterPay WordPress plugin is one possible implementation of the LaterPay API that is targeted at the typical needs of bloggers and small to medium-sized online magazines.
+You can — and are highly welcome — to modify the LaterPay plugin to fit your requirements.
+If you are an expert WordPress user who is comfortable with web technologies and want to explore every last possibility of the LaterPay API, you may be better off by modifying the plugin or writing your own integration from scratch.
+As a rule of thumb, if you employ a whole team of developers, it is very likely that you may want to make a few modifications to the LaterPay WordPress plugin.
+If you have made a modification that would benefit other users of the LaterPay WordPress plugin, we will happily have a look at your work and integrate it into the official plugin.
+If you want to suggest a feature or report a bug, please send your message to [wordpress@laterpay.net](mailto:wordpress@laterpay.net)

 == Installation ==